 Tree Swallows are elegant birds with white undersides, iridescent blue-green backs, and moderately forked tails.
 Seen in profile, this swallow has a sharp line of demarcation between the dark of the head above the eye and the pure white of the rest of the face and underparts.
-In Washington, Tree Swallows are most likely to be confused with Violet-green Swallows, but Violet-green Swallows have white patches extending up the sides of the rump that can be seen in flight.
+In the west, Tree Swallows are most likely to be confused with Violet-green Swallows, but Violet-green Swallows have white patches extending up the sides of the rump that can be seen in flight.
 The white on the faces of Violet-green Swallows extends above their eyes.
 Male and female Tree Swallows in adult plumage look similar to each other, but Tree Swallows are unique in that first-year females, although reproductively mature, have a different plumage from older birds.
 This plumage is similar to the juvenile plumage–non-iridescent brownish-gray above with a grayish-white belly.
 Juveniles have a grayish breast-band that first-year females lack.
 Juveniles could be mistaken for Bank Swallows, but the breast-band of Bank Swallows is more distinct than that of juvenile Tree Swallows.